 Dr. Barb Bird

-Director of the Writing Center & Professor of English
+Dean of Faculty Development & Director of the Bedi Center for Teaching and Learning, Professor of English

 PhD, Composition and Rhetoric, Ball State University, 2004